 Piazza della Liberta and Palazzo Pubblico, San Marino, Italy

 If you’ve ever been to any other city in Italy, you will likely know all about the popularity and importance of the public spaces of those cities.
-These public squares, or Piazzas, often act as the various social hubs of those cities giving visitors and locals alike a place to gather and experience that city’s culture.
-The Republic of San Marino is no exception to this, and its main public square, Piazza della Liberta, is a hive of activity.
+These public squares, or Piazzas, often act as the various social hubs of those cities, giving visitors and locals alike a place to gather and experience that city’s culture.
+The Republic of San Marino is no exception, and its main public square, Piazza della Liberta, is a hive of activity.

-People flock to Piazza della Liberta in great numbers to spend time with each other, watch the locals in their element, and, the main attraction, to watch the changing of the guard of the Guardie di Rocca.
+People flock to Piazza della Liberta in great numbers to spend time with each other, watch the locals in their element, and, the main attraction, watch the changing of the guard of the Guardia di Rocca.
 The changing of the guard is something unique to Piazza della Liberta and is one of the only places you can go to see the ceremony take place.
 The ceremony is a popular event for tourists from all over, but many locals enjoy watching it as well.
-It takes place multiple times throughout the day, so no matter what time you’re visiting Piazza della Liberta, you have a chance to catch the ceremony yourself.
+It takes place multiple times throughout the day, so no matter what time you visit Piazza della Liberta, you can catch the ceremony yourself.

 Designed by the famous Italian architect Francesco Azzurri and constructed in the 19th century, Palazzo Pubblico is one of the most recognizable buildings in San Marino.
 The building’s front fascia is decorated with the Republic’s coat of arms, and the inside is full of the lavish decor you may expect in an Italian government building.